lmkoduru/lmkoduru.github.io/_pages/about.md

 About me
 ------
-I’m a Computer Science Ph.D. student at the University of California, Santa Barbara, working under the supervision of Professor [Arpit Gupta](https://sites.cs.ucsb.edu/~arpitgupta/) in the Systems and Networking Lab (SNL) and Professor [Elizabeth Belding](https://ebelding.cs.ucsb.edu) in the Mobility Management and Networking (MOMENT) Lab.
+I am a Ph.D. student in the Computer Science Department at the University of California, Santa Barbara, advised by Professor [Arpit Gupta](https://sites.cs.ucsb.edu/~arpitgupta/) in the Systems and Networking Lab and Professor [Elizabeth Belding](https://ebelding.cs.ucsb.edu) in the Mobility Management and Networking (MOMENT) Lab.

 My research is focused on enabling data-driven policymaking to achieve universal access to high-quality and affordable broadband networks.
 Currently, I am leading the development of an AI-based querying system that mimics human interactions with ISPs' web portals to scale up data collection efficiently.

 Interests
 ------
-My interests lie at the intersection of data-driven policymaking, networks, systems, and machine learning.
+My interests lie at the intersection of data-driven policymaking, machine learning, and systems.

 Selected Publications
 ------